Slay the Sugar Addiction Monster in Four (Realistic) StepsNatural Remedies

 In this step you are still allowed to drive to the store and buy some organic cookies if your craving is overwhelming.
-But, when you walk into your front door, whatever you haven’t eaten in the car goes in the trash.
+But, when you walk through your front door, whatever you haven’t eaten in the car goes in the trash.
 That’s right – they hit the circular file.

 Only homemade sweets made with natural sugars are allowed in your home from this step forward.
 You can make as many homemade sweets as you like and consume as many as you like, but they must be made by hand.

 This step is where the rubber meets the road.
 Can you do it?
 You absolutely can if you are eating lots of whole fats in your diet!
 Eating lots of whole, unprocessed fats is your ace in the hole because your cravings will never be overwhelming as your blood sugar will be stable the majority of the time.

 Step Four: Reduce Consumption of Natural Sugars From All Sources to No More than 3 TBL (36 grams) per Day

 Congratulations are in order if you have made it this far to the fourth and final step.
 You are now 90% of the way to slaying the sugar monster in your life!